hirengondhiya/shutter-share/README.md

     - **Delete Profile Pic**:

         As a signed in user, I should be able to delete my profile picture.
+    - **View Profile**:

+        As a signed in user, I should be able to view my profile and any of the listing owner's profile.
 * ### Listing Management
     #### Features
     - **Create listing**: